 - Hyperthermia requires rapid cooling through whole-body ice immersion.

-Educate athletes prior to discharge about preventive strategies (e.g., training, nutrition, environment
+Educate athletes prior to discharge about preventive strategies (e.g., training, nutrition, environment) and warning signs or red flags that may prompt them to seek urgent medical evaluation.

 Cutting edge concepts and practice